DupieM/DuPlessisMarine_221326_EchoMe/README.md

 <!-- stipulate all of the functionality you included in the project -->

 * `Expo` was used to create a native Android app
-* `OpenAI` was used to get insights on their carbon footprint data
+* `OpenAI` was used to get responses from AI based on questions asked
 * `Webview` was used to open my repository links in the app

 #### Highlights
 <!-- stipulated the highlight you experienced with the project -->
-* Adding my special prompts to make sure that the AI will respond based on my interest
+* Engineering my prompts to make sure that the AI will respond based on my academic journey and creative identity
-* Making it possible for the user to take a journey prompt and let it form automatic into a question on the Chat screen
+* Making it possible for the user to select the chat function and then based on the journey milestone where they are currently at form an automatic question on the Chat screen

 #### Challenges
 <!-- stipulated the challenges you faced with the project and why you think you faced it or how you think you'll solve it (if not solved) -->
-* Interfacing with OpenAi to have two differnet type sof calls that teh user can use
+* Interfacing with OpenAI in two different ways as I have two types of  questions towards AI
-* Interfacing with teh chat screen to display the journey card text in a question format for the user when clicking on a button
+* Interfacing with the chat screen to display the journey card text in a question format for the user when clicking on a button

 ### Reviews & Testing
 <!-- stipulate how you've conducted testing in the form of peer reviews, feedback and also functionality testing, like unit tests (if applicable) -->